DrPaulBrewer/decorated-google-drive/testDoc.md

     });
 ```

-drive.x.findPath will throw 404 if the file was successfully deleted.
+drive.x.findPath will throw Boom.notFound if the file was successfully deleted.

 ```js
 return drive.x.findPath("/path/to/test/Files/README.md").then(janitor).then(